Kinetic route to helicity-constrained decay: Abstract

 \section{Abstract}

-Through 2D3V PIC simulations of freely decaying sub-ion turbulence, intermittent localized regions with $\mathbf{E} \cdot \mathbf{B} \neq 0$ are found to be statistically associated with reductions in the magnitude of magnetic helicity while evolving in the early electron-scale interaction phase.
-Motivated by this behavior, we propose a source-compensated, history-dependent helicity density that satisfies an exact local balance identity by construction, enabling Saffman-type two-point correlation integrals which, under standard flux-decorrelation assumptions, can exhibit intermediate-scale plateaus that are roughly time-independent.
-In our simulations we demonstrate such plateaus to remain approximately invariant even as the usual Saffman helicity integral plateau value $I_H$ evolves during the early kinetic stage.
-Under approximate single-scale self-similarity, the plateau behavior of the magnetic integral is consistent with the 2D decay constraint $BL \sim \text{const}$.
-For initially net-helical configurations, we observe rapid development of mixed-signed magnetic helicity patches and a decrease of the global fractional helicity, such that the decay over the kinetic interval is again most consistent with the cancellation-dominated scaling constraint.
+Through two-dimensional, three-velocity-component particle-in-cell simulations of freely decaying subion turbulence, intermittent localized regions with $\mathbf{E} \cdot \mathbf{B} \neq 0$ are found, in the early electron-scale interaction phase, to be statistically associated with decreases in $|H_{V_s}|$, the fixed-gauge structure-integrated magnetic-helicity diagnostic.
+This structure-level behavior coincides with a decline of the Saffman helicity-variance plateau value $I_H$.
+Motivated by these observations, we propose a source-compensated, history-dependent helicity density that satisfies an exact local balance identity by construction, enabling Saffman-type two-point correlation integrals, which, under standard flux-decorrelation assumptions, can exhibit intermediate-scale plateaus that are roughly time independent.
+In the simulations, such plateaus are observed to remain approximately invariant over the measured kinetic interval even as $I_H$ evolves during the early kinetic stage.
+Under approximate single-scale self-similarity, the plateau behavior of the magnetic integral is consistent with the two-dimensional decay constraint $BL \sim \text{const}$.
+For initially net-helical configurations, we observe rapid development of mixed-signed magnetic-helicity patches and a decrease of the global fractional helicity, such that the decay over the kinetic interval is again most consistent with the cancellation-dominated scaling constraint.